amazonlinux/amazon-linux-2023/README.md

 New Amazon Linux major versions will be available every two years and each major version, including AL2022, will come with five years of long term support.

 **High security standard:**
-AL2022 has a high security standard and comes with SELinux enabled and enforced by default to help you meet your compliance needs.
+Major applications within AL2022 come with pre-configured SELinux policies to help you meet your compliance needs.
 AL2022 also allows you to set security policies at boot time.

 ## Notable features of Amazon Linux 2022
 **Predictable two-year major release cycle and long-term support:**